somanshh/paws-for-u/README.md

 PawsForU is built using the MERN stack (MongoDB, Express.js, React, Node.js).

-## **Please Note: This Project Is Designed for Laptop Screens**

-Kindly be aware that this project is optimized for laptop screens and is not responsive for mobile or tablet devices.
-The development of this project was carried out during an internship, and as the internship period has come to an end, further enhancements may not be applied.

 ## Installation

 Follow these steps to set up the project locally: